ihuseynov/task-easy-software/README.md

 poetry

 ## Exploration of Tools
-This has not been done much because of the limited time.
+Exploration of tools is in the `01_notebooks` folder.
+This part has not been advanced much because of the limited time.
 Many other methods, pipeline structure can be explored to achive better results.

 ## Installation